|Synonyms||Glycyrrhetinic acid glycoside, Glycyrrhizinic acid, Glycyron|

 Description of Glycyrrhizic Acid

-Glycyrrhizic acid is a widely used anti-inflammatory agent isolated from the licorice root.
-Inside the body, it can be metabolized to glycyrrhetinic acid which inhibits the 11-beta-hydroxysteroid dehydrogenase and some other enzymes related to the corticosteroid metabolism.
+Glycyrrhizic acid is a widely used anti-inflammatory agent isolated from licorice root.
+Inside the body, it can be metabolized to glycyrrhetinic acid which inhibits the 11-beta-hydroxysteroid dehydrogenase and some other enzymes related to corticosteroid metabolism.
 Glycyrrhizic acid can prevent dermatitis, rash, etc., and can neutralize or reduce toxic substances in cosmetics.